2 Chinese Babies With Edited Genes May Face Higher Risk Of Premature Death

 There are new concerns about the world's first genetically modified babies.

-It appears that the genetic variation a Chinese scientist was trying to recreate when he edited twin girls' DNA may be more harmful than helpful to health overall, according to a study published Monday.
+It appears that the genetic variation a Chinese scientist was trying to re-create when he edited twin girls' DNA may be more harmful than helpful to health overall, according to a study published Monday.
 The study, in Nature Medicine, involves the DNA of more than 400,000 people.

 "This is a cautionary tale," says Rasmus Nielsen, a professor of integrative biology at the University of California, Berkeley, who led the new study.